docker-mailserver/docker-mailserver/docs/content/config/security/rspamd.md

 ## Integration & Configuration

-We provide a very simple but easy to maintain setup of RSpamd.
+We provide a very simple but easy to maintain setup of Rspamd.
 The proxy worker operates in [self-scan mode][proxy-self-scan-mode].
 This simplifies the setup as we do not require a normal worker.
 You can easily change this though by [overriding the configuration by DMS](#providing-overriding-settings).
 If you want to have a look at the default configuration for Rspamd that DMS packs, navigate to [`target/rspamd/` inside the repository][dms-default-configuration].

 ### Providing & Overriding Settings